thigoap/eleventy-plugin-reader-bar/readme.md

 }
 ```

 ## Usage

 1. In your base template:
   - Create a `div` HTML Element with the class `reader-bar-start`.
-    - This div must wrapp all the elements of the page, including header and footer.
+      - This div must wrapp all the elements of the page, including the header and the footer.
 If not, the bar will be 100% full before you scroll the entire page;
 2. In your post template:
   - Add the shortcode `{% readerBar %}` after the content;
+    - Check templates specific shortcodes in [Examples](#examples) section;

 ## Customization